Anna-Myzukina/asoosciation/README.md

               float: left;
               margin-left: 15px;
             }

+Last this two lines add to file application.js you can find it here: app/assets/javascripts/application.js

+    //= require jquery
+    //= require bootstrap

 ### Step 4 Log in/ Log out chapter 8 RRT
 Now that new users can sign up for our site (Chapter 7), it’s time to give them the ability to log in and log out.